Node Configuration

 L1 Web3 client

-Note: Currently, the ZKsync node makes 2 requests to the L1 per L1 batch, so the Web3 client usage for a synced node should not be high.
-However, during the synchronization phase the new batches would be persisted on the ZKsync node quickly, so make sure that the L1 client won’t exceed any limits (e.g. in case you use Infura).
+Note: Currently, the Node makes 2 requests to the L1 per L1 batch, so the Web3 client usage for a synced node should not be high.
+However, during the synchronization phase the new batches would be persisted on the Node quickly, so make sure that the L1 client won’t exceed any limits (e.g. in case you use Infura).

 Exposed ports